usufcom/GHS-Dashboard/README.md

 4. **Run the Dashboard**
 - python GHS_dashboard.py
 - Visit http://127.0.0.1:8050/ in your browser to interact with the dashboard.
+- Explore Chatbot Features: Interact with the AI chatbot embedded in the dashboard for personalized assistance.

 ### 👨‍💻 Author
 - Youssoufa M.